 For many gardeners, the hopes of growing various types of cereal and grain crops arise from a desire to increase the production of their gardens.
 The inclusion of crops such as oats, wheat, and barley may even be made when growers desire to become more self-sufficient, whether grown in a small home garden or on a larger homestead.
 Regardless of the motivation, the addition of these crops is an exciting step for most – at least until problems arise, like that of oat stem rust.

 About Stem Rust of Oat Crops

-In the past, stem rust in oats has been a major problem for commercial growers, which resulted in high loss of yields.
+In the past, stem rust in oats has been a major problem for commercial growers, which resulted in a high loss of yields.
 Today, the problem is more easily controlled.
 Stem rust of oat crops is a fungal disease.
-The most notable sign of oats with stem rust is the formation of small brownish-red pustules along the stem of oat plants.
-In severe cases, this discoloration will also become noticeable along leaves and sheaths.
+The most notable sign of oats with stem rust is the formation of small, brownish-red pustules along the stem of oat plants.
+In severe cases, this discoloration will also become noticeable on leaves and sheaths.

 Prevention and Control of Stem Rust in Oats

 While treating oat stem rust with fungicide is a possibility for commercial growers, the best technique by which to control the disease is prevention.
 The overwintering fungus which causes stem rust in oats is windborne.
 This means that garden sanitation and the removal of previously infected plant material are extremely important.

 Additionally, crops planted and harvested early may be less likely to be impacted by the disease.
 In addition to proper garden clean-up and crop rotation schedules, the probability of oats with stem rust may be reduced by the removal of any nearby barberry plants, which serve as a host plant for the fungus.